nbering/nicholasbering-ca/_posts/2014-08-14-angular-google-chart.md

 ### Enter the Directive

-Then I stumbled upon the <a href="https://github.com/angular-google-chart/angular-google-chart/">Angular-Google-Chart</a> directive by
-<a href="https://github.com/bouil/">Nicolas Bouil</a>.
-This simple directive takes much of the work out of the
-initial setup of a basic Google Chart.
+Then I stumbled upon the [Angular-Google-Chart] directive by [Nicolas Bouil].
+This simple directive takes much of the work out of the initial setup of a basic Google Chart.
 The directive comes bundled with a service that handles the API Loader call asynchronously using the AngularJS Promise API, so you don't have to worry about fetching the library and passing